jc-ryan/AgentAlign/README.md

 <img src=".\figs\main_result.png" style="zoom:63%;" />

-Experimental evaluation demonstrates that AgentAlign achieves substantial improvements in agent safety across diverse model architectures while preserving task utility.
-Fine-tuning three different model families (Ministral-8B-Instruct, Qwen-2.5-7B-Instruct, and Functionary-Small-v3.2) with our dataset yielded significant safety enhancements, with refusal rates on harmful requests increasing from baseline levels of 0.0%-52.8% to 79.5%-88.6%—representing improvements ranging from 35.8% to 79.5% across models.
-Importantly, these safety gains came with minimal impact on model helpfulness, with benign task performance either maintained or slightly improved (e.g., Qwen's benign score increased from 53.4% to 64.2%).
+Experimental evaluation demonstrates that AgentAlign achieves substantial improvements in agent safety across diverse model architectures while preserving task utility. **Fine-tuning three different model families (Ministral-8B-Instruct, Qwen-2.5-7B-Instruct, and Functionary-Small-v3.2) with our dataset yielded significant safety enhancements**, with refusal rates on harmful requests increasing from baseline levels of 0.0%-52.8% to 79.5%-88.6%—representing improvements ranging from 35.8% to 79.5% across models.
+Importantly, **these safety gains came with minimal impact on model helpfulness, with benign task performance either maintained or slightly improved** (e.g., Qwen's benign score increased from 53.4% to 64.2%).
 Our approach consistently outperformed alternative methods including Chain-of-Thought (CoT), ReAct  and direct refusal prompts, while achieving superior safety-utility trade-offs compared to existing commercial models like Claude-3.5-Haiku.

 We provide evaluation logs in the `logs` directory showing model performance on AgentHarm before and after alignment for reference.
 If you need access to test logs for additional models, please contact us.